 MetS is a symptomless condition.
 But if you have abdominal obesity perhaps it is time to visit your GP to measure your blood pressure, blood sugar, and blood cholesterol levels.
 Your GP may request other tests in order to gain more information about your general health.

 There is very good news: by making a number of lifestyle changes you may prevent or even reverse your metabolic syndrome (6).

 Unfortunately, MetS became a pandemic due to growing obesity in almost all countries and it continues to increase (8).
 Eventually, metabolic syndrome can be a leading factor for cardiovascular disease which is the number one killer in the world.

 The primary goal of the prevention of Metabolic Syndrome is promoting aggressive and heart-healthy lifestyle changes.
 These include a healthy diet, increased physical activity and good stress management to start with for both adults and children.

 If you need my help please read more about my individual programme “How to Beat Metabolic Syndrome Naturally”.
 This programme is effective for both children and adults.
 If you decide to go on your “health journey” alone I wish you Good Luck!

-If you would like to be free of pain and let yourself enjoy life, you can contact me to book a Skype consultation via “contact” page and get a free consultation.
+If you would like to be free of pain and make your life more enjoyable, you can contact me to book a Skype consultation via my “contact” page and get a free consultation.